TuckerRasbury/03_GenderData101/README.md

 ## Dictionary
-_Terms listed herein are from the TechChange Gender Data 101 course and are reproduced here to add to this record of what I learned during the course._
+_Terms and videos listed herein are from the TechChange Gender Data 101 course and are reproduced here to add to this record of what I learned during the course._

 ### Week 2 Resources